Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: INTRODUCTION

 We studied the interrelation of these three procedures: rescaling, discretisation, and linearisation, commonly used to create frameworks and explore $\mathtt{RNN}$s and the performance, dynamics, and mechanisms when they are trained for different tasks.

 {The chosen assumptions and simplifications have direct consequences on the models and predictions.
-For example, in (\cite{Wang2018}), the authors considered a variant of the interval production task termed the cue-set-go (CSG) task and studied such in real data and trained RNNs.
+For example, in (\cite{Wang2018}), the authors considered a variant of the interval production task termed the cue-set-go (CSG) task and studied such in real data and trained $\mathtt{RNN}$s.
 Neurons recorded during the CSG task display nonlinear, nonmonotonic activity that is temporally compressed on short interval trials and stretched on long interval trials, a phenomenon that has been termed temporal scaling.
 When all the neurons are temporally scaled by a certain factor without changing the response profile, the population activity goes through the same continuum of states, but only at a different speed.
-Therefore, in the state space, temporal scaling manifests as similar neural trajectories that evolve at different speeds.
-They considered a linearization of the RNN equation and found that a change in input cannot change the time constant without changing other aspects of the dynamics.
-How does the system harness the change in input for speed adjustment?
-One possibility is to consider that the input is neuromodulatory (\cite{annurev:/content/journals/10.1146/annurev-neuro-091724-015512}).}
+Therefore, in the state space, temporal scaling manifests as similar neural trajectories that evolve at different speeds. { In that study, a linearisation of the $\mathtt{RNN}$ dynamics was employed to investigate how temporal scaling arises from changes in input; the commutativity between rescaling and linearisation formalised here provides a rigorous foundation for such approaches.}